vnbcs/workspace/pyment/instructions.md

 All files have commented instructions at the top.
 Read the comments in addition to this file.

+Depending on the quantity of data, this may take a decent amount of time to run.
+I recommend using tmux or a job scheduler (i.e. slurm).

 Requirements:
 - Freesurfer-processed data